ttkorhonen/e3pages/docs/design/3_wrappers.md

   used in the e3-wrapper, but with minor modifications.

-In the conda recipe it is possible to add files on top of the sources repository, from separate repository or in the recipe itself.
+In the conda recipe it is possible to add files on top of the source's repository, from separate repository or in the recipe itself.
 As example below we have the file structure for `iocstats-recipe`.

 ``` console